Dusk (video game): Gameplay

 The object of Dusks gameplay is to reach the exit of the level, while surviving all hazards on the way.
 Such hazards include hostile enemies such as robed cultists, demonic livestock, sentient scarecrows, and possessed soldiers.
-The player has access to a variety of weapons, including dual-wielded sickles, dual pistols, single and double-barrel shotguns, an assault rifle, a hunting rifle, a magic crossbow, a mortar, a magic sword, and a weapon called the "Riveter" that shoots exploding rivets.
+The player has access to a variety of weapons, including dual-wielded sickles, dual pistols, dual single-barrel shotguns, a double-barrel "super shotgun", an assault rifle, a hunting rifle, a magic crossbow, a mortar, a magic sword, and a weapon called the "Riveter" that shoots exploding rivets.
 A unique mechanic of Dusk is the unlocked rotational-axis, allowing the player an additional degree of rotation whilst in midair, which grants the ability to perform front and back-flips.

 The multiplayer component of Dusk, titled DuskWorld, features an online deathmatch mode which supports up to 16 players.Dusk inherits many design staples from 1990s first-person shooters, such as non-regenerating health, greater emphasis on movement and speed, and the ability to carry a large number of weapons at once.